Pepp38/Savior/README.md

 ## v0.3.0 — Release Notes

-- Normalized public API
-- Documented internal workflow
+- Stability-focused release
-- Unified key computation strategy across drivers
+- Unified storage key strategy across drivers
-- Hardened behavior for unsupported storage, quota, JSON corruption
+- Hardened behavior for unsupported storage, quota errors, and corrupted JSON
-- Improved field documentation
+- Predictable restore with dynamic forms and cloned nodes
+- Effective debouncing confirmed through stress-input testing
 - Zero breaking changes

 ---

-*Savior is part of **Zippers**, a suite of micro-tools developed by Pepp38 to improve the creation and development experience, one module at a time.*
+*Savior is part of **Zippers**, a suite of micro-tools developed by Pepp38
+to improve the creation and development experience, one module at a time.*